 When you have been injured at work offshore or on a ship, you may be able to pursue compensation and benefits under The Longshore and Harbor Workers’ Compensation Act.
-To determine what your work injury claim may fall under is something that a Herbert & McClelland LLP attorney can help you determine at a free initial consultation.
+To determine what your work injury claim may fall under is something that a The Law Offices of Shane McClelland, longshore and harbor workers compensation attorneys, can help you determine at a free initial consultation.

 The Longshore and Harbor Workers’ Compensation Act covers maritime workers who are not eligible for protection under the Jones Act because they do not meet the definition of “seamen.”
 For example, workers who help build or load and unload boats or ships are not considered Jones Act “seamen.”

 The Longshore and Harbor Workers’ Compensation Act: